missionpinball/mpf-docs/docs/install/index.md

 # Installing MPF 0.80 or 0.57

-The current stable version of MPF is `0.57.3`, and the upcoming release is `0.80.0` along with a long-term support release of `0.57.4`.
+The current stable version of MPF is `0.57.4`, and the upcoming large release is `0.80.0`.
+0.57 will enter long-term support after `0.80.0` is released out of beta.

-The current beta version of MPF 0.80 is `0.80.0.dev11`, which corresponds with MPF-GMC `0.1.6`, which is necessary to use the latest Godot - `4.5.1`.
+The current beta version of MPF 0.80 is `0.80.0.dev12`, which corresponds with MPF-GMC `0.1.6`, which is necessary to use the latest Godot - `4.5.1`.

 --8<-- "latest_versions.md"